-The booths are located in different buildings around the facility.
-There are currently two (2) of these booths, as Access removed one since the previous inspection.
-Each booth is limited to a maximum usage of 200 gallons per month.
-Per the available records a max of 2.125 gallons was used in the two (2) paint booths combined, which is indicative of compliance with the 200-gallon limit.
+To use the exemption, each booth is limited to a maximum usage of 200 gallons per month.
+Per the available records a max of 3.25 gallons was used in any of the given booths.
 The booths are equipped with fabric filters.
 The filters are changed on an as needed basis, and the filter changes are properly recorded.